mwouts/itables/docs/quick_start.md

 conda install itables -c conda-forge
 ```

-## Activate ITables
+## Activate ITables in a Notebook

-Activate the interactive mode for all series and dataframes with
+Activate the interactive mode in notebook-like environment with `init_notebook_mode`:

 ```{code-cell}
 from itables import init_notebook_mode